 Most teachers are more than happy to allow kids to use sanitizer if you provide it.
 Now, this doesn’t totally replace good ‘ol soap and water washing but it is better than nothing…or Clorox wipes… If you’re really serious about the hygiene and cleanliness of the school your child/children go to (and so you should be!) then you might want to recommend various commercial cleaning services that will happily offer their services to the school to minimize dirt, germs and any nasty bacteria that is better off cleaned up!
 The other parents will probably applaud you for the thought and effort too!

 The majority of our human immune system is in our guts.
 Our modern diet is largely lacking these micro-organisms that help keep us healthy.

 So we need to supplement our diets with them.
-Probiotics can be found in many forms, although my research has shown that the most effective probiotics are the ones that need to be refrigerated to survive.
+Probiotics can be found in many forms, although my research has shown that the most effective probiotics and immune system supplements are the ones that need to be refrigerated to survive.